fossil loop still_tom mcnamara0.jpg

 ABOUT

-I make science and other stranger-than-fiction films.
+I make stranger than fiction films—as well as content of all kinds—that spark curiosity.
 For example, one time I found the lost, first-ever underwater motion picture—it was mislabeled in a Dutch archive.
 My short film version is about how that movie was made, Jules Verne, and what happens when a shark meets a horse.
 I’ve spent a month in the Amazon rainforest filming and editing with a Field Museum research team.
 Also, I once formed an orchestra of hibernating animals and animated their performance.
 Oh, and I’ve made two videos about moles and plan to make five more.
 As I’ve discovered, there are all kinds of moles.
 I teach stuff about science and media-making, too.

 I’m a Jackson Wild Media Award-winning, twice Webby Award-nominated (two Webby Honorees, too), and three-time Vimeo Staff Pick-recognized director, editor, videographer, animator, and reporter.
 My short films have screened at the Other Worlds Austin SciFi Film Festival, Wild & Scenic Film Festival, International Wildlife Film Festival, and Jackson Wild Media Awards.
 I’ve made over 75 short films and videos, which have totaled over 12 million views.